|The Charlestown story

 James Croft lived most of his life before civil records.
 From information based on Parish registers we know that he was born in 1774 in Stockport, and his first wife Elizabeth Smith died in 1820.
 He married Mary Jane Bruckshaw at St Mary's Church, Cheadle in 1828.
 He died in 1843, and Mary in 1849; their orphaned daughter Sarah, whose birth had been registered in Altrincham, travelled to London to live with her Grandfather John Bruckshaw and his wife, as a general servant in their lodging house, and later married a bricklayer, Barnabus Bone.
 She died in London in 1904.
 [Contents]

 The map above dates from approximately 1872.
 Notice the long pond, the result of digging for clay, and what appears to be a triangulation survey point at 260.7 feet above sea level in the field.
-This was still marked in 1910; by the 1930s the area had been bought by the Methodist Church as a playing field for their members and the mark (was it actually a column?) had vanished; The 1960s onwards saw the land used for a new Methodist Church, later surrounded by housing development known as 'Trinity Gardens'.
+This was still marked in 1910.
+By the 1930s the area had been bought by the Methodist Church as a playing field for their members - and local lads whose football games would be paused if an interesting loco was expected on the nearby line.
+The mark (was it actually a column?) had vanished by then; The 1960s onwards saw the land used for a new Methodist Church, later surrounded by housing development known as 'Trinity Gardens'.

 In 1876 the Jolly Sailor and the four cottages were sold at auction, raising £1800.
 The buyer was, we believe, James Lamb, aged 47, born in Manchester, formerly a brick and tile dealer, who took on the pub.
-Helping him in the pub were his wife Fanny Lamb, his daughter Mary Lamb and niece Eliza Lamb.
+Helping him in the pub were his wife Fanny Lamb, his daughter Mary Ann Lamb and niece Eliza Lamb.
 In 1880 and 1883 James Lamb purchased additional land from the Freeholders Company (successors to the Davenport family), extending the grounds beyond James Croft's original triangular plot to allow the creation of a bowling green.
-James Lamb died at the Jolly Sailor, aged just 53, on March 1886.
+James Lamb died at the Jolly Sailor, aged just 53, in March 1886, his wife having died earlier, in 1883.

-By 1891 a new Innkeeper, Pennell Wood, born in Saddleworth, Yorkshire, a former railway station inspector, had taken over.
+In January 1891 the inn and cottages, with the surrounding land, were sold at an auction conducted in Stockport by George R. Brady; the buyer was brewer Daniel Clifton (see left hand column.)
+The 1891 census shows a new Innkeeper, Pennell Wood, born in Saddleworth, Yorkshire, a former railway station inspector, had taken over as tenant.
 This newspaper photograph, published in 1952, is said to show the pub and cottages as they were in 1894, with the pump in the foreground.
 [Contents]

-The view above appears to date from soon after 1901; the sign board in the garden to the left marks Carlton House school (see below).
+The postcard appears to date from c.1906; the sign board in the garden to the left announces Carlton House school (see below).
 By that date, new houses had been built around the inn, becoming 220-226 Bramhall Lane and the older houses round the corners on newly-created Ashfield and Barnfield Roads.
-The tall house on the extreme right is 107 The Crescent, built 1898; the house with gable windows facing the camera, and the ones beyond, on Bramhall Lane no longer exist, having been replaced by modern blocks of flats.
-The land in the right foreground was still an open field.
+The tall house on the extreme right is 107 The Crescent, built 1898; the house with windows facing the camera, and the ones beyond on Bramhall Lane no longer exist, having been replaced by modern blocks of flats.
+The land in the right foreground was still an open field at the time of the picture, and remained so until sold for housing development as part of Samuel Kay's estate in 1927.

 Joseph's wife Annie Bleasdale, born Annie Hawkinson in 1857 in Cheadle, Cheshire, had experience in the licensed trade, as her first husband, Thomas Bleasdale, whom she married in 1878, had been the publican at the 'White Lion' inn in central Manchester.
 In 1881 Thomas, Annie, Minnie and Florrie were recorded there.
 Thomas died in 1887 and the same year Annie married William Gordon of Stockport, only for him to die in 1890.
 She married her third husband, Joseph Walker, in 1898, so May was also his stepdaughter.
 By the time of the 1911 census he had given up the pub and was living at 90 Kennerley Road, Davenport, with his Annie and her daughter May, described as a milliner.
 Joseph gave his occupation at that time as 'Salesman, Firelighters' which strongly suggests that he was employed by Kay Brothers (see below).